fbpx

 An object at rest will remain at rest unless acted on by an external force.

-The famous parlour trick where a tablecloth is pulled quickly from under a table full of dishes perfectly demonstrates inertia of rest.
+The famous parlour trick where a tablecloth is pulled quickly from under a table full of dishes perfectly demonstrates the inertia of rest.

 In this case, the dishes wanting to remain at rest will only move when an external force is applied, and in this case, this force is provided by the friction of the tablecloth.
 Provided that the cloth is pulled out from underneath the table quickly enough, the friction is unable to provide a force large enough to pull the dishes along, leaving the crockery undamaged on the table sans tablecloth.